Should I Buy a Second Home in Costa Rica or use Airbnb?

 In this article, I’ve tried to give you all the necessary tools to make an informed decision.

 Are you interested in buying?
+Do you know where to make your vacation rental investment yet?
 28 Real estate agencies belong to our network.
 We cover from coast to coast.
 We cover the beach areas as well as the Central Valley.
-Some do vacation rentals, others to vacation rental management, and some only sell properties.
+Some do vacation rentals, others do vacation rental management, and some only sell properties.

 Our experts can assist you, or they can refer you to someone who can.
 Contact us now.